TencentBlueKing/bk-audit/readme_en.md

 - Unconscious: Once the target data is plugged into the audit, the audit policy silently operates, making the business totally unaware.
 - Ubiquitous: As long as there are data traces, the presence of audit can be discerned.
 - Solid Proof: Precisely presents all linked evidence of audit risks, leaving no place for all traces to hide.
-- AI Intelligent Audit: Supports AI intelligent model auditing.
+- AI Intelligent Audit: Support rule based/AI intelligent model auditing.
 With three simple steps – data integration, policy configuration, and rule setting, it flexibly copes with various complex audit scenarios.

 ## Roadmap